1973 Afghan coup d'état: Background

+Coup

-King Zahir Shah left Afghanistan for London, via Rome, on the morning of June 25, 1973 for hemorrhaging treatment after injuring his eye.
+Zahir Shah left Afghanistan for London, via Rome, on the morning of June 25, 1973, for hemorrhaging treatment after injuring his eye.
 After treatment he went back to Italy spending time in the island of Ischia.
-Mohammed Daoud Khan with several hundreds of his supporters from the army launched the coup on the morning of July 17; within hours and without any armed resistance, the monarchy ended and Khan announced the new republic through Radio Afghanistan at 7 in the morning.
+The 444th Commando Battalion, including Faiz Mohammed and Khushal Peroz, took over the royal residence in the dead of night and Kabul International Airport.
+Daoud Khan, with several hundreds of his supporters from the army launched the coup on the morning of July 17; within hours and without any armed resistance, the monarchy ended and Khan announced the new republic through Radio Afghanistan at 7 in the morning.
 Staff from the United States National Security Council described it as a "well planned and swiftly executed coup."

-The only casualties were 7 police officers at a station, who engaged the rebels, who they recognised as a hostile force; and a tank commander who drowned in the Kabul River after swerving off the road trying to avoid colliding with a bus.
+The only casualties were seven police officers at a station, who engaged the rebels, whom they considered a hostile force, Habibullah Khan Zurmatai, a tank commander of the Royal Afghan Army's 4th Armoured Brigade and his tank crew who all drowned in the Kabul River between Ibn Sina Hospital and Artal Bridge after swerving off the road, trying to avoid colliding with a bus.
+Habibullah Khan Zurmatai, along with his tank crew, were additional participants of the coup, leading the tanks of the Royal Afghan Guard.
+Other tanks that took part in the coup belonged to the Afghan Army's parachutist battalions.